 - We must pair gradual reduction of refinery output with aggressive measures to insure clean mobility for all people.

 Facilities such as refineries are major local emission centers for toxic co-pollutants alongside greenhouse gases, especially fine-sized particulate matter or soot (PM2.5).
 “From Richmond to Wilmington black and brown communities are on the frontlines of a toxic relationship with oil.
-This is a blueprint for organizing just transitions out of it,” said Andrés Soto, Richmond Organizer at CBE.
+This is a blueprint for organizing just transitions out of it,” says Andrés Soto, Richmond Organizer at CBE.

 A path of gradual reductions, approximately 4-7% of refining capacity per year, will not even immediately affect California oil consumption.
-Californians already use significantly less refined fuels than produced by the refineries; refinery exports have grown to nearly a third of capacity.
-“Refineries around here pollute our communities even more by refining more oil to sell even more of their polluting fuels somewhere else, like black lives are invisible” said LaDonna Williams, a community leader who lives in South Vallejo.
+Californians already use significantly less refined fuel than produced by the refineries; refinery exports have grown to nearly a third of capacity.
+“Refineries around here pollute our communities even more by refining more oil to sell even more of their polluting fuels somewhere else, like black lives are invisible” says LaDonna Williams, a community leader who lives in South Vallejo.

 Press Conference Release of “Decommissioning California Refineries”